GraphQL

 As mentioned multiple times, Relay's API makes any data actions explicit, by removing any implicit side effects, and giving access to a spectrum of advanced options (ex: the Relay cache API is very powerful - and poorly documented).

-This enables us to work as a team with confidence, common practices and clear performance expectations.
+This enables us to collaborate with standard practices and clear performance expectations confidently.

 Conclusion